capital-G/supercollider-wiki/Cpp-formatting-instructions.md

 The ^, which you absolutely must not forget, indicates that you're rebasing onto the commit immediately before the relevant reformat commit.
 This gives you access to the `tools/clang-format.py` script.

+Under normal conditions, this rebase won't create any conflicts.
+If there are conflicts, then first make sure that you've correctly chosen between develop and 3.10.
+If that was correct, it means a conflict started happening sometime between when you created the branch and the reformat, so this issue is unrelated to the reformat and should be addressed first.

 ### Reformat it!